 If you need strict control over how firewall rules are applied to VMs, use target service accounts and source service accounts instead of target tags and source tags:

 A service account represents an identity associated with an instance.
 Only one service account can be associated with an instance.
 You control access to the service account by controlling the grant of the Service Account User role for other IAM members.
-For an IAM member to start an instance using a service account, that member must have the Service Account User role to at least that service account as well as appropriate permissions to create instances (for example, having the Compute Engine Instance Admin role to the project).
+For an IAM member to start an instance by using a service account, that member must have the Service Account User role to at least that service account and appropriate permissions to create instances (for example, having the Compute Engine Instance Admin role to the project).

 You cannot mix and match service accounts and network tags in any firewall rule: